 Is bell pepper poisonous to dogs?

-Paprika comes in different flavours, from mild to hot.
+Bell peppers comes in different flavours, from mild to hot.
 The vegetable belongs to the nightshade family and contains the chemical compound solanine (also contained in tomatoes and raw potatoes.)
 Solanine is toxic to dogs and can cause vomiting and diarrhoea.
 If your dog eats a large amount of foods containing solanine, his nervous system can also be impaired.
 Breathing disorders, drowsiness and paralysis can result.

 When can the dog eat peppers?

-If the dog is to be fed paprika, then only well-ripened, red and soft.
+If the dog is to be fed peppers, then only well-ripened, red and soft.
 Then the solanine content is lower and the peppers are no longer as toxic to dogs.
 You can feed your dog peppers even when cooked, but always pay attention to the amount - no more than one slice of pepper once a week.
 Avoid feeding the stalk, as it contains a lot of solanine.

 Pepper poisoning - take proper care of your dog